epixian/laravel-noaa/README.md

 ### Data Categories

-Returns the available dataset(s) applicable to the given constraints (if any).
+Returns the available data category(s) applicable to the given constraints (if any).
 The following optional constraint methods are available:

 ##### `withDataset(id)`
 `id` is a string containing a single valid dataset ID, or an array of strings representing multiple dataset IDs.